-I hit the deck a door slams shut,
+I hit the deck; a door slams shut,

-and after pause of still,
+and, after pause of still,

 the sounds I hear so shrill.

-I'm heaving fast, the air so cold
+I'm heaving fast; the air so cold

-attacks my very breathing,
+attacks my very breathing.

 I'm overwhelmed with joy at having

-left the monsters seething.
+left those monsters seething.

 The noise continues onward,

-as my heart abates its race,
+as my heart abates its race.

 My senses swoon, relief takes hold,